tommy-iasia/tommy-vscode-extension/README.md

 This is an extension shared to our colleagues for a bit faster and easier coding.

-However, please be noticed that this extension is designed according to coding styles and conventions Tommy following.
+Be noticed that this extension is designed according to coding styles and conventions Tommy following.

 ## 1. Checkout the Project